kognifai/Kognifai/README.md

 ## Poseidon Next – Framework   [![Gitter Join the chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kognifai/Lobby)

 Poseidon is the Kognifai web application framework, built on Angular, by using the Kognifai Design System.
-It provides a fast way of developing and deploying new applications on both Kognifai Edge and Kognifai Cloud installation scenarios.
+It provides a fast way of developing and deploying new applications on both KONGSBERG Edge and Kognifai Cloud installation scenarios.

 The framework takes responsibility for a range of basic features and it is built in a modular way which opens up for different adaption levels.